 First, we offer a monthly Bereavement Support Group for adults who have lost a loved one through suicide.
-It meets the second and fourth Saturdays of each month from 9:00-10:00am at Fox Valley Institute’s second location.
-There is no cost for this group and it is open-ended so new members are welcome to join at any time.
+It meets on the second and fourth Saturdays of each month from 9:00-10:00 am, virtually via Zoom.
+There is no cost for this group, and it is open-ended so new members are welcome to join at any time.
 Please call the office at 630.718.0717, ext.
 240 to be added to the bereavement email list.

 A bereavement support group can: